scando1993/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ##### TTN Integration

-Next we will create Integration with TheThingsNetwork inside the Thingsboard.
+Next we will create Integration with TheThingsNetwork inside the Pacificsoft.
 Open **Integrations** section and add new Integration with type
 **TheThingsNetwork**

 - Name: ttn_integration